HEMAN19995/Machine-Learning/README.md

 # Machine-Learning
 This repository hosts a collection of machine learning projects and experiments aimed at exploring various aspects.
 From classic algorithms to state-of-the-art models, the codebase covers a range of topics, including data preprocessing, model training, and evaluation.

+# Note
+Kindly open the files in Google Colab to execute them.